SmartBear/git-en-boite/README.md

 yarn version --major|minor|patch # choose the right switch depending on the type of changes in this release
 ````

-3. Push the new git tag:
+3. Push the new git tag and the commit updating the version:

 ````
-git push --tags
+git push && git push --tags
 ````

 The [build script](https://github.com/SmartBear/git-en-boite/blob/main/.github/workflows/ci.yml#L84) should take care of the rest.